 Small White Cube is the name of my consulting business, which I founded in June, 2001.
 I rarely take on new clients, but nevertheless maintain a fairly steady stream of part-time consulting work.
-I am a co-founder of the 501(c)3 nonprofit organizations Boulder Food Rescue, Falling Fruit, and the Food Rescue Alliance.
+I am a co-founder of the 501(c)3 nonprofit organizations Boulder Food Rescue and Falling Fruit.
 Besides Boulder, I’ve lived in the San Francisco Bay Area, Chicago, New Zealand, and briefly in the Khumbu valley in the Nepal Himalaya.
 I grew up in Portland, Oregon, graduated from Portland State University in 2006, and I worked as a researcher under Professor Suresh Singh, after graduation.
 I was also an active member of the community wireless non-profit, the Personal Telco Project where I was the Director of Education.

 When I’m not working, I spend most my waking hours with friends, family, or engaged in one of a large number of esoteric or atheletic hobbies.
 I run, climb, knit, sew, cook, brew beer, keep bees, weld, bicycle, hike, read, bake, garden, play video games, and take photos.

 This website serves as a hub for personal and professional content.
 It is built using Jekyll and hosted by Github Pages.
 This is the 7th generation of my personal website (4th, 5th).
 The source for this website is available in github.

 If you want to contact me, the best way is to send an email to cphillips at the domain this website is hosted at.